 Though the latter approach is popular even among strict biblical creationists, there are a number of good reasons why seekers should think twice before embracing it.

 First, the contention that the Bible uses phenomenological language does not arise from the Bible itself.
-To the contrary, the Bible seems consistently to presuppose that the Earth is stationary and that all the luminaries are in motion.
-If we had, for example, even one or two passages in which it was recorded that the Earth turns or moves or goes about in a circuit, then we would have to wonder which of the two classes of passages was telling us the truth and which was speaking phenomenologically.
-However, we do not have to wonder, for all speak geocentrically.
+On the contrary, the Bible seems consistently to presuppose that the Earth is stationary and that all the luminaries are in motion.
+If we had just one or two passages in which it was recorded that the Earth turns or moves or goes about in a circuit, then we would indeed have to wonder which of the two classes of passages was telling us the truth and which was speaking phenomenologically.
+However, we do not have to wonder, for all the texts speak geocentrically.
 And if the Bible is inspired by God, that is a fact to be taken seriously.

-Secondly, the assertion that all these texts are speaking phenomenologically clearly does arise from one’s assuming the truth of heliocentrism.
+Secondly, the assertion that these texts are speaking phenomenologically clearly does arise from assuming the truth of heliocentrism.
 Why would this discussion even come up unless a modern reader was interpreting the text through the grid of the prevailing heliocentric model?
-One proof of this important point is the simple historical fact that prior to Copernicus no trusted biblical interpreter ever taught that the Bible speaks phenomenologically about the Earth-sun system.
-Rather, all students of Scripture simply received these texts at face value, and therefore consistently gleaned from them a radically geocentric cosmos.
+The preeminent proof of this important point is the simple historical fact that prior to Copernicus no trusted biblical interpreter ever taught that the Bible speaks phenomenologically about the Earth-sun system.
+Rather, the leading interpreters of Scripture received these texts at face value, and therefore consistently gleaned from them a radically geocentric cosmos.
 It is, then, our modern indoctrination into heliocentrism that moves even the biblical loyalist to impose a new (and alien) interpretive framework upon the text.
-“Knowing” that heliocentrism is true, he presumes to vindicate the Bible from an apparent error by saying that in these texts it is only speaking phenomenologically—and therefore truly enough, relative to common sense experience.
-But one wonders: In thus subordinating his interpretation to prevailing scientific opinion, is he missing the true cosmological teaching of the very Book he so ardently seeks to understand and defend?
+“Knowing” that heliocentrism is true, he presumes to vindicate the Bible from an apparent error by saying that it is speaking phenomenologically—and therefore truly enough relative to common sense experience.
+But one wonders: In thus subordinating his interpretation to prevailing scientific opinion, is he missing the true cosmological teaching of the very Book that he so ardently seeks to defend?

 This brings us to our third point, namely, that seekers of cosmological truth cannot take the phenomenological approach.
 The reason is clear.
 As seekers, they have interacted with the evidence indicating that the Bible is a trustworthy revelation from God.
 Therefore, in their quest for truth about the structure of the cosmos, they will want to come to this book with a fresh, unprejudiced mind.
 In particular, they will want to see what it really says about the structure of the universe.
-Moreover, if they are well established in the test perspective, they will examine the data with a keen awareness that finite man, apart from divine revelation, can never be sure about the structure of the universe; that sinful man—whose faculties (according to the Bible) are fallen—is always biased and subject to error; and that as a result of all this, scientific man’s theories about the nature of the universe are always in flux.
-In short, prudent seekers will be wary of imposing popular scientific models on the biblical data, no matter how deeply entrenched in the culture they may be.
-Instead, they will try to let the Bible speak in it owns terms.
+Moreover, if they are well established in the test perspective, they will examine the data with a keen awareness that finite man, apart from divine revelation, can never be sure about the structure of the universe; that sinful man—whose faculties (according to the Bible) are fallen—is always biased and subject to error; and that as a result of all this, scientific theories about the nature of the universe are always in flux.
+In short, prudent seekers will be wary of imposing popular cosmological models on the biblical data, no matter how deeply entrenched in the culture they may be.
+Knowing that God uses the foolish things of the world to confound the wise, they will try to let the Bible speak in it owns terms (1 Cor.
+1:27).
 And when they do, they will find that it speaks geocentrically from Genesis to Revelation.

-Fourthly, the fact that the Bible uses common sense language to describe the motions of the heavenly bodies should actually be seen as an argument against phenomenological interpretation.
-For all agree that the Scriptures do indeed reflect our common sense impression of an Earth at rest beneath a revolving heaven full of lights.
-But once again, this argues against geocentricity only if we assume that heliocentrism is true, and that God, in the Bible, is “accommodating” himself to our scientific weakness by using the language of everyday experience.
-But surely it is at least as reasonable to assume that God chose the language of common sense in order to confirm the testimony of common sense.
-Indeed, of the two options this is certainly the better, since God himself is the author of common sense.
+Fourthly, the fact that the Bible uses common sense language to describe the motions of the heavenly bodies should actually be seen as an argument against a phenomenological interpretation.
+All agree that the Scriptures do indeed reflect our common sense impression of an Earth at rest beneath a revolving heaven full of lights.
+But this argues against geocentrism only if we assume that heliocentrism is true, and that God, in the Bible, is “accommodating” himself to our scientific weakness by using the language of everyday experience.
+Yet surely it is just as reasonable to assume that God chose the language of common sense in order to confirm the testimony of common sense.
+Indeed, of the two options this is clearly the better, since God himself is surely the author of common sense.
 Why, then, would he deceive us twice: First by inclining us to feel that the Earth is at rest in the center of the universe (as indeed most ancient pagan cosmologists taught), and then again by couching his revelation in language that would only serve to confirm this (false) impression?
 When Goethe said that Copernicanism overthrows “the witness of the senses,” he put his finger upon a telltale heart.
-The senses do indeed bear witness to geocentricity, and have not ceased to do so all these 500 years since Copernicus stepped forward to contradict them.
+The senses do indeed bear witness to cosmic geocentrism, and have not ceased to do so all these 500 years since Copernicus stepped forward to contradict them.
 Why is this so?

 Fifthly, the fact that occasional Bible passages use figurative language to describe the shape of the Earth does not entail that the geocentric passages are figurative as well.
 Yes, the scriptures sometimes refer to “the ends of the Earth” (Psalm 72:8; Isaiah 40:28; Matthew 12:42), or to “the four corners of the Earth” (Isaiah 11:12; Revelation 7:1), or to “”the pillars of the Earth” (1 Samuel 2:8; Job 9:6; Psalm 75:3).
 We can be sure, however, that all such expressions really are intended figuratively.
-This is usually evident from the contexts in which they appear, and also from the important fact that still other passages speak of the sphericity of the Earth, thus directly contradicting them (Job 26:7; Proverbs 8:27; Isaiah 40:22; Luke 17:34-36).
+This is usually evident from the contexts in which they appear, but even more so from the important fact that still other passages speak of the sphericity of the Earth, thus directly contradicting them (Job 26:7; Prov.
+8:27; Isaiah 40:22; Luke 17:34-36).
 Moreover, the foundational cosmological text of the Bible (Genesis 1:1-19) gives no hint whatsoever of a flat, four-cornered Earth set upon its pillars.
-When, however, we read it in conjunction with other biblical passages—and bring to our reading both common sense experience and our wealth of scientific observation—we see immediately that the biblical cosmology everywhere presupposes not only the sphericity of the Earth, but the sphericity of the heavens as well.
+When, however, we read it in conjunction with the other biblical passages cited above—and bring to our reading both common sense experience and a wealth of compelling scientific observation—we see immediately that biblical cosmology everywhere presupposes not only the sphericity of the Earth, but the sphericity of the heavens as well.

-This brings us to our sixth and final point: If geocentricity is not true, then the truthfulness of God is impugned.
+This brings us to our sixth and final point: If geocentrism is not true, then the truthfulness of God is impugned.
 The argument here is straightforward.
-According to the Bible, God is the author of common sense, a common sense that inclines us to view the universe geocentrically (Psalms 94:8-11; Proverbs 20:12).
-Also, he himself has directly spoken of a sun that rises and sets (Exodus 22:3, 26; Leviticus 22:7; Isaiah 45:6; Malachi 1:11).
-Moreover, he himself was inspiring all the biblical authors when they wrote, believingly, of an Earth at rest “in its place” and of a sun revolving in its circuit around the Earth (Job 9:6; Psalm 19:6; Proverbs 30:5; 2 Timothy 3:16-17; 2 Peter 1:19-21).
+According to the Bible, God is the author of common sense, a common sense that inclines us to view the universe geocentrically (Psalms 94:8-11; Prov.
+20:12).
+Also, he himself has directly spoken of a sun that rises and sets (Ex.
+22:3, 26; Lev.
+22:7; Isaiah 45:6; Mal.
+1:11).
+Moreover, he himself was inspiring all the biblical authors when they wrote, believingly, of an Earth at rest “in its place” and of a sun revolving in its circuit around the Earth (Job 9:6; Psalm 19:6; Prov.
+30:5; 2 Tim.
+3:16-17; 2 Pet.
+1:19-21).